microsoft/sqlworkshops/sql2019lab/03_Availability.md

 **NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 3.0 and run through all the steps again.*

+<p><b><a name="activitysteps">Activity Steps</a></b></p>

 All scripts for this activity can be found in the **sql2019lab\03_Availability\adr** folder.

-<p><b><a name="activitysteps">Activity Steps</a></b></p>

 The database will be created as part of this activity.
 There is no need to restore a separate database.

-**Step 1**: Use a T-SQL notebook to complete the rest of the activity.
+**STEP 1: Use a T-SQL notebook to complete the rest of the activity.**

 T-SQL notebooks provide a very nice method to execute T-SQL code with documentation in the form of markdown code.
-All the steps and documentation to complete the rest of the activity for Module 1.0 can be found in the T-SQL notebook **adr.ipynb** which can be found in the **sql2019lab\03_Availability\adr** folder.
+All the steps and documentation to complete the rest of the activity for Module 3.0 can be found in the T-SQL notebook **adr.ipynb** which can be found in the **sql2019lab\03_Availability\adr** folder.

-**Note**: *A T-SQL script **adr.sql** is also provided if you want to go through the same steps as the notebook but use a tool like SQL Server Management Studio*.
+**NOTE**: *A T-SQL script **adr.sql** is also provided if you want to go through the same steps as the notebook but use a tool like SQL Server Management Studio*.

 T-SQL notebooks can be executed with Azure Data Studio.
 If you are familiar with using Azure Data Studio and T-SQL notebooks open up the **adr.ipynb** notebook and go through all the steps.
 When you are done proceed to the **Activity Summary** section for the Activity below.